rahulrajdixit/Arcade_Tennis_Game/README.md

 ## **More Apps!**
-Explore one of my websites, where I host these apps!
+Explore the website where I host these Web-Apps!

 Visit WebShelf <a href="https://rahulrajdixit.github.io/Webshelf">WebShelf</a> right now!